MilanStaffehl/numdantic/README.md

 > [!NOTE]
 >
-> Unfortunately, this shape type has the same limitation as the other shape types: it cannot be mixed with other shape types.
+> In `numpy` versions before 2.1.0, shapes of indeterminate dimensionality cannot be mixed with other shape types.
 For example, an array typed as having shape `tuple[int, int]` can not be assigned to a variable typed as `NDArray[tuple[int, ...], np.generic]`.
-This is a serious limitation that is being worked on.
 See the section on [Limitations](#limitations) to learn more.

 ### Generic scalar types